RustFields/scala-native-rust-interoperability-example/README.md

 The core project is built using Scala Native and SBT.

-During compilation, native code located in `src/main/resources/scala-native` is integrated in the final binary.
+During compilation, native code is integrated in the final binary.
 In the SBT configuration are defined the clang parameters needed to link the Rust library.

 ```